 Pack up some fresh buns and assemble when you’re on the boat for a quick and easy meal!

 5. Chicken Salad Tacos

-Chicken salad is a long-time favorite for many on-the-go meals, picnics, and parties – and for good reason.
+Chicken salad is a long-time favourite for many on-the-go meals, picnics, and parties – and for good reason.
 It’s simple to make and delicious.

 For a great chicken salad mix, you’ll need shredded chicken, sliced grapes, chopped almonds, diced celery, dried cranberries, scallions, and mayonnaise.

 Pre-make the chicken salad mix in the morning or night before your boat trip and pack into a plastic container.